sailohitha22/V9-Capstone-Project/3_Implementation/Plant Disease Classification Using Deep Learning./Readme.md

 ## Purpose
 This project utilizes Convolutional Neural Networks (CNN) to classify plant diseases in images.
 It automatically detects and categorizes plant diseases such as **Powdery Mildew**, **Rust**, and **Healthy** based on images of plant leaves.
 This tool can be used in agricultural fields to identify plant diseases early, helping in better crop management and disease prevention.

+## Running the Plant Disease Detection System on Google Colab
 ## How It Works

 ### 1. Dataset Preparation: